cultural sociology + media industries

 I am particularly interested in how the epistemological, moral, and aesthetic commitments and practices of nonfiction media producers—altogether, the symbolic practice of representing reality—are shaped by media disruption.

-My current research project—"The Gilded Age of Documentary": Ethics, Power, and the Symbolic Construction of Reality in the Streaming Era—examines the impact of platformization on the U.S. documentary film industry.
+My current research project—Documentary Disrupted: Ethics, Power, and the Symbolic Construction of Reality in the Streaming Era—examines the impact of platformization on the U.S. documentary film industry.

 I utilize insights from cultural sociology, representation theory, and a political economy approach to media industry studies, connecting the symbolic construction of real-life events to ongoing media disruption, labor precarity, and inequality within the documentary field.

-See sample work below or my CV.
+See sample work below.

 Publications